13 Basic Electrician Tools You Need as an Apprentice

 Safety gear (gloves, safety glasses, hard hat)

 Interested in starting your electrical career?
-Skilled Trades College of Canada can get you apprenticeship-ready in as little as 12 weeks!
-Our comprehensive courses have the perfect balance of hands-on training with in-classroom learning (80:20), designed for students who learn best with practical experience.
+Skilled Trades College of Canada can get you apprenticeship-ready in as little as 12 weeks.
+Our comprehensive courses strike the perfect balance between hands-on training and in-classroom learning (80:20), designed for students who learn best through practical experience.

-Graduates of our Electrical Pre-apprenticeship Program will gain the essential skills to become a highly competent apprentice.
-Not only that, they also receive a full set of Milwaukee tools, a Milwaukee backpack, and PPE to kickstart their careers!
+Graduates of our Electrical Pre-Apprenticeship Program will gain the essential skills to become highly competent apprentices.
+Not only that, but they also receive a complete set of Milwaukee tools, a Milwaukee backpack, and PPE to kickstart their careers.

 View our Courses